-For the size of the Alexa-equipped devices, it has to be said, Amazon have designed the inclusion of their audio receiving and transmitting into a compact body really quite well.
+Given the size of the Alexa smart home devices and voice control systems, it has to be said, Amazon have designed the inclusion of their audio receiving and transmitting into a compact body really quite well.

 In both of these cases, you may find yourself repeating a request to your Echo or other Alexa listening device to make sure you’re heard loud and clear.

-In terms of getting started with your Alexa enabled smart home, it all starts with choosing a device which best suits your needs and these choices are now wider than ever before.
+In terms of getting started with your Alexa smart home devices, it all starts with choosing an Alexa voice control device which best suits your needs and these choices are now wider than ever before.

 There are a few options out there which now come with Alexa built in as standard, ranging from the ‘dedicated’ voice detecting and audio output devices from Amazon which are based within the Echo family itself, through to third-party devices which feature the system as the intelligent brain to help you get more done through the power of voice control.

 The natural starting point if you’re thinking of integrating Alexa into your home environment is to go for one of the Alexa-enabled base units.